mahirgul/WebRtcDemo/README.md

-Sample2: Based From Audiocodes:
+Sample2: Based From Audiocodes demo samples:

 ![image](https://i.imgur.com/s6tFsci.gif)

-Sample1: Based From Audiocodes:
+Sample1: Based From Audiocodes demo samples:

 [You can try with this link.](https://mhrgl.com/phone/)